 - A Designated Governor for Child Protection is appointed. - A Designated and Deputy Designated Teacher are appointed in their schools. - They have a full understanding of the roles of the Designated and Deputy Designated Teachers for Child Protection. - Safeguarding and child protection training is given to all staff and governors including refresher training. - Relevant safeguarding information and guidance is disseminated to all staff and governors with the opportunity to discuss requirements and impact on roles and responsibilities. - The school has a Child Protection Policy which is reviewed annually and parents and pupils receive a copy of the child protection policy and complaints procedure every two years. - The school has an Anti-Bullying Policy which is reviewed at intervals of no more than four years and maintains a record of all incidents of bullying or alleged bullying.
-See the Addressing Bullying in Schools Act (NI) 2016. - The school ensures that other safeguarding policies are reviewed at least every 3 years or as specified in relevant guidance. - There is a code of conduct for all adults working in the school. - All school staff and volunteers are recruited and vetted, in line with DE Circular 2012/19 and DE Circular 2013/01. - They receive a full annual report on all child protection matters (It is best practice that they receive a termly report of child protection activities).
+See the Addressing Bullying in Schools Act (NI) 2016. - The school ensures that other safeguarding policies are reviewed at least every 3 years or as specified in relevant guidance. - There is a code of conduct for all adults working in the school. - All school staff and volunteers are recruited and vetted, in line with DE Circular 2012/19, 2013/01 and 2024/10 (Pre-employment/Access NI Check Requirements and Safer Recruitment Practices for Staff and Volunteers Working in or Providing a Service for Schools/Education Settings). - They receive a full annual report on all child protection matters (It is best practice that they receive a termly report of child protection activities).
 This report should include details of the preventative curriculum and any initiatives or awareness raising undertaken within the school, including training for staff. - The school maintains the following child protection records in line with DE Circulars 2015/13 Dealing with Allegations of Abuse Against a Member of Staff and 2020/07 Child Protection: Record Keeping in Schools: Safeguarding and child protection concerns; disclosures of abuse; allegations against staff and actions taken to investigate and deal with outcomes; staff induction and training.